What is a Jumbo Mortgage?

 What is the Difference Between a Jumbo and Conforming Mortgage?

 The critical difference between a jumbo and conforming loan is the loan size.
 Since jumbo loans are larger than conforming loans, they are inherently riskier to mortgage companies and may require the borrower to meet stricter guidelines.
 Additionally, unlike conforming loans, jumbo loans typically do not require the borrower to have private mortgage insurance, no matter the down payment size.
+Use our mortgage amortization calculator to help you visualize which monthly mortgage payments may fit within your desired budget.

 Jumbo Mortgage Requirements – How to Qualify for a Jumbo Mortgage